BaylorRae/event_sourcery-rails/README.md

 $ rails generate event_sourcery_rails:install
 ```

-At this point you will have an initializer to configure EventSourcery and a
+At this point you will have an initializer to configure EventSourcery and the
-rake file with the following tasks.
+following Rake tasks.

 ```bash
 $ rails event_sourcery:db:migrate # create the event sourcery schema